davidbarber/AutoDiff/README.txt

 julia> net.value[A]=rand(2,2)
 julia> net.value[X]=rand(2,1)

-Since now A and X are defined (and they are the only nodes in the graph without parents), the value of the remaining nodes in the graph will inherit their values from their parents.
+Since now A and X are defined (and they are the only nodes in the graph without parents), the remaining nodes will inherit their values from their parents' values.

 Now that we've specified values for the root nodes, we can compile the graph which will (amongst other things) allocate memory on the graph and specify the values of all remaining nodes in the graph.